vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 load balancer to our workloads:

-- Creating a Service configuration directly from the [CCE](https://www.huaweicloud.com/intl/en-us/product/cce.html) panel, under Resource Managment > Network > Services.
+- Creating a Service configuration directly from the [CCE](https://www.huaweicloud.com/intl/en-us/product/cce.html) panel, under `Resource Managment > Network > Services`.
 From there, we can choose an existing load balancer.
 This is the easier way to do it because your Kubernetes resources will automatically create listeners on your load balancer and deploy the related resources inside your cluster.
 Unfortunately, at the time of writing it is not possible to deploy your workloads from a YAML configuration or [Helm](https://helm.sh/) charts;